 I’ve jumped across the Pacific to cloister myself for 6 weeks and write.
 I’m still stunned.
 Not because I’m here, but because writing is an endeavor I would never have guessed for myself, and yet, I’ve come to love it.
 My penchant for this unlikely form of expression started with my dermatology blog.
 I love writing my blog for you.
 It has mushroomed with a calling to write a book about how to be really sick and survive, and then thrive.

 Those of you who have read my blog for a long time, or who know me personally, will know that in 2013, I was diagnosed with the BRCA mutation and 2 separate highly aggressive breast cancer tumors.
 The diagnoses and necessary lifesaving treatments abducted my life.
 In those first two months, salvo after salvo of blindsiding bad news rained down upon me.
 I morphed from a successful and ambitious working professional into an emotionally and physically fragile patient – and then I got my ‘anchor’ in the journey of being ill.
 All the time I took notes, journaling the process, thinking this might be my last journal I leave for my kids.

 That Cancer Year ended well.
-I turned a dismal prognosis into a rosy one.
-I endured 4 months of ‘scorched-earth’ chemo and many horrible surgeries, all while living in an uncertain limbo looking towards the next test to foretell my future - would I live or soon die from a fearful death?
+I turned a dismal prognosis into a rosy one, and endured 4 months of ‘scorched-earth’ chemo and many horrible surgeries.
+Living in an uncertain limbo, looking towards the next test to foretell my future, I thought would I live or soon die from a fearful death?
 I made it through every challenge.